liao961120/intra/main.md

 series[^ex], provided that the time series data already has the required resolution.
 No matter the approach though, it becomes instantly clear that the empirical data needed for validating the theory is extremely hard to collect in the current example.
-Panic attacks come and go relatively quickly, usually within minutes.
+Panic attacks come and go relatively quickly, typically within minutes.
 Relevant repeated observations need to be collected within these short time windows to match the resolution of the theory.
 It is unclear how this could be achieved, particularly when individuals are required to actively